-Trump Says Administration's Response To Hurricane In Puerto Rico 'A 10'
+Trump Says Administration's Response To Hurricane In Puerto Rico A '10'

-On a scale of one to 10, President Trump said Thursday his administration deserves a "10" for its response to the devastation caused on Puerto Rico by Hurricane Maria.
+On a scale of 1 to 10, President Trump said Thursday that his administration deserves a "10" for its response to the devastation caused on Puerto Rico by Hurricane Maria.

-Trump spoke after his meeting in the Oval Office with the U.S. territory's governor, Ricardo Rossello, who, when asked by Trump "did we do a great job?" replied, "you responded immediately, sir."
+Trump spoke after his meeting in the Oval Office with the U.S. territory's governor, Ricardo Rossello, who — when asked by Trump "did we do a great job?" — said, "You responded immediately, sir."

-Nearly a month after the powerful storm swept across the Caribbean island, most residents remain without power and one third do not have access to clean drinking water, and the administration has been widely criticized for lagging in responding to the devastation caused by the hurricane.
+Nearly a month after the powerful storm swept across the Caribbean island, most residents remain without power and one-third do not have access to clean drinking water; the administration has been widely criticized for lagging in responding to the devastation caused by the hurricane.

-Trump stressed the island's infrastructure, including its roads and power grid, "was in pretty rough shape" before the storm.
+Trump stressed that the island's infrastructure, including its roads and power grid, "was in pretty rough shape" before the storm.

-While in the past, Trump seemed to blame Puerto Ricans for their plight, in Thursday's meeting he praised the island's residents, saying they were "just incredible people, the spirit they have, the strength they have, what they've gone through."
+While in the past Trump seemed to blame Puerto Ricans for their plight, in Thursday's meeting, he praised the island's residents, saying they were "just incredible people, the spirit they have, the strength they have, what they've gone through."

 The president said the 10-out-of-10 score was warranted because "it was probably the most difficult — when you talk about relief, when you talk about search, when you talk about all of the different levels, and even when you talk about lives saved.
 If you look at the number, I mean this was, I think, it was worse than Katrina.
 It was in many ways worse than anything people have ever seen."